 The constitution places a developmental duty on municipalities which requires us to structure and manage our administration, budgeting and planning processes in a manner that gives priority to the basic needs of the community whilst promoting social and economic development.
-We would not be able to fulfil this obligation without the input of all our valuable partners and stakeholders.
-On behalf of Bergrivier Municipality I would like to express our gratitude to all our clients for participating in the development of this IDP as well as our other municipal processes and encourage you to continue doing so.
+We would not be able to fulfil this obligation without your input.
+On behalf of the Bergrivier Municipality Council I would therefore like to express our gratitude to all our clients for participating in the development of this IDP as well as our other municipal processes and encourage you to continue doing so.
 I would also like to extend a special word of thanks to our ward committee members who provided valuable contributions to this IDP.
 Lastly, I would like to extend a word of thanks to my fellow Councillors, Municipal Manager, Senior Management and all of our staff for their on-going, unyielding support and hard work as well as their passion to improve the lives of all who lives, work, learn and play within Bergrivier Municipality.